 We reached Petra around 8:00 a.m., which was pretty early, but not early enough to beat the tour buses.

-Of all the places to visit in Jordan, the archeological site at Petra was by far the most impressive one.
+Of all the places to visit in Jordan, the archeological site at Petra was by far the most impressive one – an absolute must for every itinerary.
 A vast conglomerate of elaborate tombs and altars half-built and half-carved into red sandstone cliffs.
 Petra was built by the Nabateans around 312 BC.

 The entrance passage to the hidden city of Petra is via a mile-long narrow canyon, called the Siq.
 At the end of the Siq is the Khazneh, or Treasury, an ornate tomb that became Petra’s most iconic site.
 That first glimpse of the Treasury through the narrow passage is a sight you’ll never forget.